puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 ### http_proxy_host

 The HTTP proxy host to use for outgoing connections.
+The proxy will be bypassed if the server's hostname matches the NO_PROXY environment variable or `no_proxy` setting.
 Note: You may need to use a FQDN for the server hostname when using a proxy.
-Environment variable http_proxy or HTTP_PROXY will override this value
+Environment variable http_proxy or HTTP_PROXY will override this value.

 - *Default*: none